-- (a) Within the airport's bulk fuel storage area, also known as the Fuel Farm. - (b) Within the permanently installed fuel tank of a vehicle for use only by that vehicle; - (c) Within a moveable container designed for storage of vehicle fuel and having a capacity of not more than five gallons.
+- a.
+Within the airport's bulk fuel storage area, also known as the Fuel Farms. - b.
+Within the permanently installed fuel tank of a vehicle for use only by that vehicle.

+c.
+Within a moveable container designed for storage of vehicle fuel and having a capacity of not more than five gallons.
 No more than one moveable container containing vehicle fuel shall be located in a single vehicle.
 No more than two such containers shall be located in any hangar.
-No such containers shall be located in an Airport Commission of Forsyth County-owned rental hangar.
+No such containers shall be located in an Airport-owned rental hangar.